SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-nodrop-option.md

 ## Rules

-* Messages with zero matches are included in the output but don't contain any alias fields or tags related to the parse expression.
+* Messages with zero matches are included in the output but do not contain any alias fields or tags related to the parse expression.
 * Using the `nodrop` option, you can express advanced boolean logic in choosing your desired message output when you chain the Parse operators.
 * The `nodrop` option is not supported with the csv, split, parseDate, or parseHex operators.